-7.3 Installing Cables for the Auxiliary Power Supply
+7.3 Installing the Auxiliary Power Supply Cable

-The ESS auxiliary power supply can be obtained directly from the mains or through the PCS terminal.
+The ESS auxiliary power supply can be a power supply connected from outside the cabinet or a power supply connected to the PCS terminal inside the cabinet.

-- When the auxiliary power supply is obtained through the PCS terminal, if the general power distribution switch on the customer side is turned off, the ESS auxiliary power supply will be disconnected. - Obtain the AC auxiliary power from the mains or a reliable power supply.
-Do not directly obtain power from the AC side of renewable energy inverters such as PV inverters and wind power converters. - Step 1 Remove the RCM panel. - Step 2 Remove the mains AC input terminal cover. - Step 3 Connect the auxiliary power supply cables: - When the auxiliary power supply is obtained directly from the mains, route the AC power cables through the cable hole at the bottom and connect the cables to the mains AC input terminal.
-The ESS is connected to an external power distribution cabinet. - When the auxiliary power supply is obtained through the PCS terminal, connect the M6 OT terminal to the mains AC input terminal and the M4 OT terminal to the PCS.
+- When the rated grid voltage is less than or equal to 415 V, the ESS auxiliary power supply can be a power supply connected from outside the cabinet or a power supply connected to the PCS terminal inside the cabinet.
+When the auxiliary power supply is connected to the PCS terminal inside the cabinet, if the general power distribution switch on the customer side is turned off, the ESS auxiliary power supply will be disconnected. - When the rated grid voltage is greater than 415 V, the ESS auxiliary power supply must be a power supply connected from outside the cabinet. - Obtain the AC auxiliary power from the mains or a reliable power supply.
+Do not directly obtain power from the AC side of renewable energy inverters such as PV inverters and wind power converters. - Step 1 Remove the RCM panel. - Step 2 Remove the MAINS AC input terminal cover. - Step 3 Connect the auxiliary power supply cable: - When the auxiliary power supply is connected from outside the cabinet, route the AC power cable through the cable hole at the bottom and connect the cable to the MAINS AC input terminal.
+The ESS is connected to an external power distribution cabinet. - When the auxiliary power supply is connected to the PCS terminal inside the cabinet, connect the M6 OT terminal to the MAINS AC input terminal and the M4 OT terminal to the PCS.

-Figure 7-2 Connecting auxiliary power supply cables (directly from the mains)
+Figure 7-2 Connecting the auxiliary power supply cable (power supply connected from outside the cabinet)